pbour/geosocialgenerator/README.md

 ### GR and CO Files

-The user has the option to generate or upload his own GR and CO, as they correspond to the correct form.
+The user has the option to generate or upload his own GR and CO files, as they correspond to the correct form.

 1. Generate a Graph (GR file) using NetworkX:
 - Using NetworkX to create a graph structre that represents the connections between nodes and the social network.